 Best Botanical Gardens to Visit in the UK

 Come rain or shine, botanical gardens make the perfect day out for the whole family.
-Fragrant, colourful and a vivid reminder of the wonders of the natural world, these pretty places are incredibly peaceful to walk around.
-Not only do they calm the mind and soul, but they provide hours of explorative fun too!
-On top of that, they are also surprisingly educational, allowing visitors to discover never-seen-before plant species that usually only exist in tropical environments.
+A colourful reminder of the wonders of the natural world, botanical gardens can offer a peaceful stroll or explorative fun!
+They are also surprisingly educational, allowing visitors to discover never-seen-before plant species that usually only exist in tropical environments.
 Since the UK is home to some of the largest and most impressive botanical gardens in the world, you don’t have to venture far for a dose of fresh, floral air!
-From the world-famous Kew Gardens to the glasshouses of Birmingham, there’s so many horticultural hotspots to recommend!
-Read on and enjoy a rundown of our favourite British botanical gardens, then get your backpack at the ready for a plant-filled day trip.
+From the world-famous Kew Gardens to the glasshouses of Birmingham, read on to discover our rundown of beautiful British botanical gardens, perfect for a plant-filled day trip!

 What is the UK's oldest Botanical Garden?
 Head over to Oxford!